paullee0/FreeCAD_SketchArch/README.md

 (From 1.0 Onward)
 * Find the Edit menu, then Preference to call the dialog box
-  * Go to Add-on Manager, find the Custom Repositories section
-  * Press + to add the repository to the list - https://github.com/paullee0/FreeCAD_SketchArch
+  * Go to Add-on Manager, find the Custom Repositories section **Press + to add the repository to the list - https://github.com/paullee0/FreeCAD_SketchArch and the Branch, "master".**
 * Restart FreeCAD
 * Locate the workbench dropdown list and switch to the 'SketchArch workbench'